FunctionalGeneControl/ABCC/README.md

 ## Running the PCHiC-ABC Model
 Running the PCHiC-ABC model consists of the following steps:

- 1. Define candidate enhancer and gene regions [Same as the original ABC model]
+ 1. Define candidate enhancer and gene regions (the same step as in the original ABC model)
- 2. Running PCHiC imputation [A new step for ABCC]
+ 2. Running PCHiC imputation (a new step for ABCC)
- 3. Compute ABC Scores [the codebase is slightly modified here compared to the original]
+ 3. Compute ABC Scores (using a predict.py script modified from the original ABC codebase)

 ### Step 1.
 Defining Candidate Enhancers and Genes.